chaitanyachadha12/RAG-from-scratch/README.md

 ## Large Language Model

-we're going to use ollama to get up and running with an open source LLM on our local machine.
+we're going to use llama 2 via ollama to get up and running with an open source LLM on our local machine.

-Installation instructions are mentioned in references.
+### Installation instructions
+1. `ollama pull llama2`
+2. run the above command after environment setup.

 ## Repository Files

 1. poc.py deals only in the retrieval portion of the RAG.
 2. rag_from_scratch.py includes the llm powered solution.

 ### Instructions for running rag_scratcch.py

-an important step is to make sure that ollama's running already on your local machine by running `ollama serve`.
+An important step is to make sure that ollama's running already on your local machine by running `ollama serve`.
+(This step is necessary only when llama2 is not fetching API calls.)

-`ollama run llama3.1`

 ## Environment Setup

 1. `python3 -m venv ./rag_env`
 2. `source ./rag_env/bin/activate`
 3. `pip install -r requirements.txt`

+After setup, run "rag_from_scratch.py".

 ## References